First- or upper second-class Honours degree, or equivalent in English Literature or a related subject.

 Months of entry

 The course is unique in the UK.
 It combines a broad range of periods and places.
-Specialist expertise is provided by teaching staff, who are members of the Literature, Culture & Place research group.
+Specialist expertise is provided by teaching staff, who are members of the Centre for Literature, Culture & Place.
 You’ll use rare local resources, such as:

 - the University library's collections of eighteenth-century travel writing